HackerYou/scratchWorkshop/testing.md

 Introducing new code can make old tests fail, and are a helpful way of ensuring that new code doesn't break existing functionality in your application without you knowing it.

+# What is a 'unit test'?
+A unit test is a level of testing where individual 'units' or components or a software are tested.
+A 'unit' is the smallest testable part of software.
+In the case of React, we'll be talking about components.

+# What is 'test driven development' (TDD)
+Test driven development is a philosophy of writing code.

+When you want to add functionality to your application, instead of adding it right away, you complete the following steps:

+1) Add a test
+Add a test that determines whether or not your new piece of functionality is working.
+This will invariably fail (and that's okay), since you haven't written the functionality yet!

+2) Run all the tests and make sure the new one fails If it passes, it means that the test is somehow flawed (since you haven't written the code for the new piece of functionality yet!)

+3) Write the code
+Now you must write the code to make your failing test pass.

+4) Run your tests again
+Your test show now pass - if it doesn't continue to refactor your code until it does.

+5) Repeat!

 ## Testing in the Context of React (and the front-end)

 If we were building an API, we would want to make sure that our endpoints were accessible and that they stored and retrieved data the data we wanted from our database.